Harris says Trump, Barr are in ‘different reality’ when denying systemic racism amid nationwide protests

 Harris has advocated for less police presence in traditionally Black neighborhoods

-Sen. Kamala Harris, took shots at President Trump and Attorney General Bill Barr for comments they’ve made denying that there is systemic racism in America's judicial system.
+Sen. Kamala Harris, took shots at President Trump and Attorney General Bill Barr on Sunday for comments they’ve made denying that there is systemic racism in America's judicial system.

 Harris, D-Calif., the Democratic vice presidential nominee, pushed back on Barr’s assertion from last week that he does not believe there are two justice systems in America and that Democrats are pushing a “false narrative” when it comes to the shooting of Black people in the United States.